 It’s not about anyone else.
 It’s about YOU.

-So what did I learn after getting burned out and losing my motivation?
+So what did I learn after getting burnt out and losing my motivation?

 Well, the bulk of it centers around something that one of my professors told me: